lifeofsoumya/Web-Scraper-NodeJS/readme.md

 ### Possible Improvements

-- Clicking a page and accessing inner content by it's own
+- Clicking a page and accessing inner content by it's own [Solved]
 - Saving collected data on a DataBase
 - Automating the Scraping between time interval